STIR$^2$: Reward Relabelling for combined Reinforcement and Imitation Learning on sparse-reward tasks: Related work

 \section{Related work}

-Reinforcement Learning (RL) and Imitation Learning (IL) are the two most popular paradigms to solve decision-making tasks within machine learning.
-In classical RL, the data is collected during training via interactions with the environment, which provides a reward signal that we try to maximize.
-In IL, the data is generally collected before training, and it consists of expert trajectories of a behaviour that we wish to copy or imitate.

-\bigbreak \textbf{Learning for robotics.} In this paper, we focus on general-purpose RL algorithms that can be applied to any problem.
-However, roboticists have for a long time pursued sample efficiency in order to deploy their algorithms in the real world.
-The recent RAPS from \cite{dalal2021accelerating} alters the action space by manually specifying a library of parameterized robot action primitives, and the recent C2F-ARM from \cite{james2021coarse} relies on point cloud inputs and a clever pre-processing pipeline to achieve impressive results from just a handful of demonstrations.
-Outside of RL, Transporters Networks \citep{zeng2020transporter} exploit spatial symmetries and RGB-D sensors to solve a variety of tasks from just a few samples, and NTP \citep{DBLP:journals/corr/abs-1710-01813} and the more recent NTG \citep{huang2019neural} use clever representations to execute a hierarchy of movement primitives that solve complex sequential tasks from demonstrations.
-Many successful algorithms for robotics have come from model-based RL, since they can learn from task-agnostic data.
-Earlier works proposed dynamics models over latent representation spaces, which could be learnt from a reconstruction objective \citep{finn2016deep}, or directly from their ability to produce models that accurately explain the observed data \citep{zhang2019solar}.
-More recently, works such as \cite{finn2017deep} or \cite{schmeckpeper2020learning} successfully learnt a model directly in image space.
-More generally, the recent trend of offline RL has given algorithms the ability to leverage huge amounts of data, expert or not, such as in MT-Opt \citep{kalashnikov2021mt}.
+\bigbreak \textbf{Learning for robotics.} Successful algorithms in robotic manipulation tend to take advantage of the particular structure of the tasks they wish to solve.
+The recent RAPS \cite{dalal2021accelerating} alters the action space by manually specifying a library of parameterized robot action primitives, and the recent C2F-ARM \cite{james2021coarse} relies on point cloud inputs and a clever pre-processing pipeline to achieve impressive results from just a handful of demonstrations.
+Outside of RL, Transporters Networks \cite{zeng2020transporter} exploit spatial symmetries and RGB-D sensors to solve a variety of tasks from just a few samples, and NTP \cite{DBLP:journals/corr/abs-1710-01813} and the more recent NTG \cite{huang2019neural} use clever representations to execute a hierarchy of movement primitives that solve complex sequential tasks from demonstrations.
+Many successful algorithms also come from data-driven fields such as offline RL (e.g. MT-Opt \cite{kalashnikov2021mt}) and model-based RL, like \cite{finn2016deep} or \cite{zhang2019solar} for models in a learnt latent space, and \cite{finn2017deep} or \cite{schmeckpeper2020learning} for models directly in image space.

-\bigbreak \textbf{Relabeling past experience.} Since off-policy RL algorithms can theoretically use data coming from any policy, a natural idea was to share data between tasks in a multi-task setting.
-An even better idea came in HER \citep{NIPS2017_453fadbd}, where the authors pointed out that if we accidentally solve one task when trying to perform another task, that experience is still optimal if we relabel the goal that was initially intended.
-Similar and more general works followed, such as GCSL \citep{ghosh2019learning}, Generalized Hindsight \citep{li2020generalized}, and HIPI \citep{eysenbach2020rewriting}, which reframes the relabeling problem as inverse RL.
-RCP \citep{DBLP:journals/corr/abs-1912-13465} extended the idea to the single-task setting, by learning a policy conditioned on the trajectory return.